 After the first tower collapsed, I rushed back to my office and my team.

 The twin towers, when built, were the tallest buildings in the world that dominated the City skyline for almost three decades and helped me admire the beauty of the sky just a few hours earlier were no more.

-As news of the attack spread, Manhattan shut down, all bridges and tunnels were closed, stranding commuters in their office buildings.
+As news of the attack spread, Manhattan shut down, and all bridges and tunnels were closed stranding commuters in their office buildings.
 I advised each member of my team to go home as soon as they felt comfortable.
 Those who lived outside of Manhattan were trapped.
 It was impossible to leave.
 All the bridges and tunnels were locked down.

 This Can’t Happen Here–It’s America

 Back on the TV, the crowd in my office watched the story worsen.
 Everybody watching the horror had the same thought, “This can’t happen—don’t those terrorists know this is the United States of America?”

 America had been hit by terror before, such as the bombing of the Marine Barracks in Lebanon, the attack on the USS Cole, and even an earlier attack on the trade towers.
 This seemed much worse, not only deadlier, but it was live on TV (and out the window), and the attacks happened simultaneously.
 Seemingly surrounding the entire east coast.
 People worried about where would they attack next?

 At twelve noon, there was an announcement that bridges and tunnels were reopened, allowing people (like me) to travel back to Long Island.
 I told my team again that they were free to leave as soon as they felt comfortable.
 Then called my wife to tell her I was coming home.
 She begged me to stay put, fearing another attack.
 But there was a pit in my stomach telling me I needed to get home to my family.